 Essential oils are a safer option when it comes to fighting and killing dust mites considering they come from plants.
 They have for many years been used in homes for a number of reasons including aromatherapy, among others.
 Rosemary, eucalyptus, clove, lavender, and tea tree oils are very effective in killing dust mites.

 You can add a few drops of your preferred essential oil to either the detergent or your laundry washer.
 Remember, to protect your clothes and bedding, mix the oils in water, and avoid direct application to the clothes or bedding.
 After that, soak your clothes and bedding in the mixture containing the essential oil for about fifteen minutes before you proceed with the washing.

 Use of natural dust mite sprays

-While humans find essential oil refreshing, dust mites are repelled by their scent.
-As such, making dust mite repellant sprays using these essential oils is effective in keeping them at bay and is highly recommended especially for people who suffer from dust mite allergies.
+While humans find essential oil refreshing, dust mites are repelled by their scents.
+As such, making dust mite repellant sprays using these essential oils is effective in keeping them at bay and is highly recommended, especially for people who suffer from dust mite allergies.

 Creating a natural spray is a simple process that involves filling a spray bottle with water and then adding a few drops of these essential oils to it.
 Once made, mist your bedding using it and let it air dry for some minutes.

 Keep your bedding clean and air them regularly